All Saints of North America Orthodox Church · Phoenix, Arizona

 February 27, 2020 By Fr.
 John Peck [edit]

 The CDC has called for businesses, hospitals, schools, and individuals to begin preparing to respond to a possible Coronavirus (COVID-19) outbreak and pandemic.
 This means churches also.
 Should a pandemic event occur, it would require an immediate, measured, and coordinated parish response.
 Our parish is small, so it will be less of a burden than it would be on larger communities.
 It's not a time for panic, but for careful, measured preparation.
 While the immediate risk of this new virus to the American public is believed to be low at this time, everyone can do their part to help us respond to this emerging public health threat.
-The CDC is recommending that everyone make preparations NOW. … [Read more...]
+The CDC is recommending that everyone make … [Read more...]

 Filed Under: General Tagged With: church, Coronavirus, COVID-19, Orthodox, pandemic, preparedness [post-edit]